-- Creativity will improve your work and personal life by making you a better problem solver and a better communicator.
+These books will improve your teaching and personal life by making you a better creative problem solver, and a better communicator.

-This book will boost your creative output to the highest possible level.
-If you are a CEO, business person, teacher, parent, artist, writer or student this book will show you how to use a powerful creative technique known as mind-mapping to become a better problem solver, better communicator and a great writer!
+In this creativity course, Dr. Puccio will boost your creative output to the highest level.
+If you are a CEO, business person, teacher, parent, artist, writer or student this book will show you how to use powerful creative techniques to become a better problem solver, better communicator and a great writer!
 Learn to unleash your creative potential, and watch the creative ideas come pouring onto your paper.

 by David Kelley & Tom Kelley

-Creativity can be a matter of life and death, and this book describes how inventiveness lead to the creation of the Embrace Infant Warmer that has helped 50,000 under-weight babies survive in developing countries.
+Creativity can be a matter of life and death, and this book describes how the invention of the Embrace Infant Warmer has saved the lives of tens of thousands of under-weight babies in developing countries.
 The authors make the point that everyone is creative, and they explain tools and techniques that will enable you to achieve your creative potential, and make the world a better place.

 This book is in its 2nd edition, and at 394 pages, it is packed full of creative ideas.
 It lists techniques that will make you more creative, and it gives real-world examples of how to apply the new tools.
 There are plenty of stimulating exercises that will reinforce the creative concepts.
 Whatever your passion, from cook to CEO, you can now sharpen your creative skills and reach your true potential.